How Does Marine Air Conditioning Work?

 In a split system, the condenser and raw water circulation system are separated from the air handler (fan).
 The cool, high pressure liquid refrigerant flows from the condenser into the evaporator coils and the evaporated gas flows back the other way back to the condenser unit.

-Most modern boat airconditioning systems are self-contained, not split systems.
+Most modern boat air conditions are self-contained, not split systems.
 These also take up much less space, which is particularly helpful to free up valuable storage space and to make it possible for smaller boats and center consoles to have marine air conditioning systems.
 Either way, you may have to upgrade your boat batteries and electrical box in order to power the marine air conditioning unit.

 How Does Reverse Cycle Air Conditioning Produce Heat on a Boat?